myCloudWatcher/opsworks-demo-php-simple-app/README.md

           "username": "db-user",         # The user of the DB "password": "db-password",     # That user's password
-          "database": "simple_php_demo"  # The name of the database }
+          "database": "simple_php_demo"  # The name of the database "table"   : "demo_table"       # The table in the DB }
       }
     }